osher/e2e-helper/README.md

 ## The Full options list

- - `svc` - string, mandatory, should be relative path. a path to the script that starts the service. if you need to provide an absolute path - you may use .cwd  as the absolute path when options is string - it is uderstood as options.svc
+ - `svc` - string, mandatory, should be relative path. a path to the script that starts the service. if you need to provide an absolute path - you may use  `.cwd` to provide the absolute path when options is string - it is uderstood as options.svc, applying defaults to all the rest
+ - `cwd` - string, optional - the work directory the process should run in. defaults to current dir
- - `logPath` - string, optional - path to logfile. default: './e2e.log'
+ - `logPath` - string, optional - path to logfile. default: `'./e2e.log'`
- - `timeout` - integer, optional - timeout for server setup
+ - `timeout` - integer, optional - timeout for server setup, default: `10000`
- - `slow` - integer, optional - slow bar indicator for server setup
+ - `slow` - integer, optional - slow bar indicator for server setup, default: `10000`
- - `readyNotice` - string, optional - message to expect on service output that indicates the service is ready. default: 'listening on port'
+ - `readyNotice` - string, optional - message to expect on service output that indicates the service is ready. default: `'listening on port'`
- - `args` - array, argumnets to be concatenated to the running command
+ - `args` - array, optional, argumnets to be concatenated to the running command
- - `cwd` - string, optional - the work directory the process should run in
- - `term_code` - string, optional, the termination message to send to the child, default: SIGTERM
+ - `term_code` - string, optional, the termination message to send to the child, default: `'SIGINT'`
- - `term_ipc` - optional, any value provided will be used to child.send(term_ipc) before escalating to child.kill(term_code)
+ - `term_ipc` - optional, any value provided will be used to child.send(term_ipc) before escalating to term-code.
+When not provided - starts with term-code
  - `term_timeout` - optional, number, timeout in miliseconds before escalations( ipc->term->kill)
+   default: `3000`
+ - `coverSvc` - optional, path to cover-tool node-script which should run `.svc` to gather coverage
+   default: `'./node_modules/istanbul/lib/cli'`
+ - `coverArgs` - optional, array of CLI arguments to the cover tool
+   default: `["cover","--dir","./coverage/e2e-test","--handle-sigint"]`
- - `coverIgnore` - optional, array of glob-pattern strings to exclude from cover tool, meaningful only for istanbul COVER mode on top of that list, the higher facilitators accept as well
+ - `coverIgnore` - optional, array of glob-pattern strings for files to exclude from coverage
- - `title` - string - the root level test title

 ## with mocha